strblr/pegase/doc/docs/basic-concepts/Building-parsers.md

 If directives are specified just before `:`, they are applied to the whole right-side expression.

 Adding `$` at the beginning of a rule name acts as syntactic sugar.
-It applies an implicit `@token` directive whose the display name in failure reports will be the rule name transformed to space case.
+It applies an implicit `@token` directive whose display name in failure reports will be the rule name transformed to space case.
 Example: `$myToken: a` is equivalent to `$myToken @token("my token"): a`.

 Grammars can be nested by using [parentheses](#sub-parsers):